queryluke/masseffect-5e/static/data/rules/02-01-step-by-step-characters.md

 title: 'Overview'
 ---

-Your first step in playing an operative in the the game is to imagine and create a character of your own.
+Your first step in playing an operative in the game is to imagine and create a character of your own.
 Your character is a combination of game statistics, roleplaying hooks, and your imagination.
 You choose a race (such as human or asari) and a class (such as sentinel or vanguard).
 You also invent the personality, appearance, and backstory of your character.
 Once completed, your character serves as your representative in the game, your avatar in the universe.